Kentucky Solar Panel Cost & Incentives

 What solar incentives are available in Kentucky?

 Kentucky's main solar incentive is a property tax exemption for residential solar installations.
-There is no state solar tax credit or rebate.
-The federal 30% ITC expired in December 2025.
+The state has no solar income tax credit or rebate, and the federal 30% ITC expired in December 2025.
 Net metering is available through KU, LG&E, and Duke Energy Kentucky.

 How much do solar panels cost in Kentucky?